top of page

 Where we provide meals as part of the general event service, we will not include alcoholic or soft drinks as standard, and these must be provided by yourselves.
 See more on local payments, below.

-At the hotels there will be a bar where you can but alcoholic and soft drinks.
+At the hotels there will be a bar where you can buy alcoholic and soft drinks.
 If you put anything onto your ‘tab/room’ please pay for it before you leave the hotel.

-We will provide you with some beers at certain locations, to celebrate a job well-done.
-That is a Rat Race tradition!
-These will be at the discretion of the organisers, however.
+We will provide you with some beers at certain locations to celebrate a job well done – this is a Rat Race tradition!
+However, these will be at the discretion of the organisers.
 In general, you should expect to pay for alcoholic and soft drinks.

 ABLUTIONS AND HYGIENE